Ben Rowen: Chicago Cubs

 Rowen signed a minor league deal with the Chicago Cubs on July 5, 2015.
 He was called up on July 29, but was designated for assignment two days later without making an appearance.

 Toronto Blue Jays

 On August 3, 2015, Rowen was claimed off waivers by the Toronto Blue Jays and assigned to the Triple-A Buffalo Bisons.
 He was invited to Major League spring training, and optioned to minor league camp on March 13.
-On August 1, 2016 Rowen was designated for assignment.
+On August 1, 2016, Rowen was designated for assignment.

 Milwaukee Brewers

 Rowen was claimed off waivers by the Milwaukee Brewers on August 4, 2016.
-He was outrighted off the 40-man roster on November 9.
+In four appearances for Milwaukee, he surrendered six runs (five earned) on ten hits across three innings.
+Rowen was removed from the 40–man roster and sent outright to the Triple–A Colorado Springs SkySox on November 7.
+He subsequently rejected the assignment and elected free agency.

 New York Mets

-Rowen was signed by the New York Mets on December 15, 2016 to a minor-league deal.
-He elected free agency on November 6, 2017.
+On December 15, 2016, Rowen signed a minor league contract with the New York Mets organization.
+He made 54 appearances out of the bullpen for the Triple–A Las Vegas 51s, recording a 4.41 ERA with 52 strikeouts in 63 1/3 innings pitched.
+Rowen elected free agency following the season on November 6.

 Cincinnati Reds

 On January 19, 2018, Rowen signed a minor league deal with the Cincinnati Reds.
 He was released on May 9, 2018.